 A stock broker who receives a commission for products that they recommend to you is not a fiduciary.
 Historically stock brokers were required to meet a lower "suitability" standard of responsibility to you.
 This standard says that they must assure that their recommendation is suitable for you, but they still may be influenced by a commission or other arrangement that is in their interest.
 This level of care has been under fire recently, first by the Department of Labor.
 The DOL initiative was invalidated by the courts after strong opposition by the securities industry.
 Despite the brokerage industry's marketing position as "your trusted advisor", their legal opposition to adopting a fiduciary standard tells a different story that should be considered and understood.
 The prior standard has been recently upgraded somewhat by the SEC's Regulation Best Interest, but remains short of a fiduciary requirement.
 Time will tell whether the change is meaningful.
 Stock brokers may also offer advisory accounts in which they are acting as a Registered Investment Advisor.
 When they do, they should also rise to the fiduciary standard.

 There can also be mixed arrangements where a broker's representative maintains an advisory account relationship with you, but also sells you financial products, such as an annuity, and receives a commission.
 Technically, the former relationship must be a fiduciary one, the latter is not.
-Alternatively, the DOL requires best interest for retirement accounts, but not for reqular accounts.
 We question how a person can act as a fiduciary one moment and not the next.
 Placing a client's interest first should be a permanent mindset, not something that is turned on and off depending on the situation.